VolcanicArts/vrcosc.com/docs/V2/tutorials/heartrate.md

 ---
 sidebar_position: 3
 title: Heartrate Display
-description: Set up simple heartrate display
+description: Set up a simple heartrate display
 ---

 1. Go into the module tab and enable your chosen heartrate module (Pulsoid/HypeRate)